-Approximately 27% of the school population visit the medical team frequently or very frequently this is a @156 children.
+Approximately 20% of the school population visit the medical team frequently or very frequently this is a @110 children (a fall from the previous year when it was @140).
 Visits are in inverse proportion to age - there is a clear reduction as children progress through school for children visiting the medical team.